bingomanatee/wonderland_labs/frames/blog/articles/hive_mvc/context.md

 <dd>An internal method for extracting the request variables (querystring params et.all) into the context object as local parameters.
 </dl>

-Note that it is fairly easy to create a context absent of true HTTP activity for [[testing_actions]](unit testing Hive actions).
+Note that it is fairly easy to create a context absent of true HTTP activity for ?[unit testing Hive actions](testing_actions).